MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

   ### Overview:

-  Insight’s Digital Innovation team works closely with designers, developers, and techology experts to help companies implement next-generation digital solutions from the discovery to delivery phase.
+  Insight’s Digital Innovation team works closely with designers, developers, and technology experts to help companies implement next-generation digital solutions from the discovery to delivery phase.
+My role in this go-to-market plan involved planning and creating a delivery deck, documentation for bid strategy and triage priority, as well as being an accessibility advocate to department leads.

   **Problem:** <br/> Accessibility as an integrated solution was lacking, resulting the delivery of inaccessible products.